stgm/scientific-programming-1/10 Numbers/20 Primes/10 Prime.md

 * Except for 2, *even* numbers are never a prime number (this should only be a small adjustment to your code).

-* If you find a divisor, there is no reason to look for any other divisors, it is already certain then number is a prime.
+* If you find a divisor (that is not 1 or the number itself), there is no reason to look for any other divisors, it is already certain that number is not a prime.

 * If you want to determine whether 137 is a prime, which candidate-divisors would you inspect before you're sure it's a prime number?
 Check this yourself with pen and paper.
 Dividing by 2 and all uneven numbers up until the number is a bit too much, wouldn't you say?
 A mathematician for example would only divide by 2, 3, 5, 7, 11.
 Think about why (this should result in thorough adjustments of your code).